ycm-core/YouCompleteMe/README.md

     it's 0, then get a version of Vim with Python support.

     On Windows, check also if your Vim architecture is 32 or 64-bit.
-This is critical because it must match the python and the YCM libraries architectures.
+This is critical because it must match the Python and the YCM libraries architectures.
 We recommend using a 64-bit Vim.

 2.  **Install YCM** with [Vundle][] (or [Pathogen][], but Vundle is a better